Reading time 4 Minutes

 Even with regard to the shitty laugh, I have experienced worse.
 It's psychologically interesting that the nurses who complain the most about their own colleagues are no better themselves.
 It was less than a week ago that they put a mask on me at night with half of it missing.
 Tales follow about parts that must have fallen under the bed.
 Or the colleagues from the day service are all disabled.
 Haha, laugh, that's never happened before, how funny.
 Wait a minute, you're about to get the old mask again, but I'm really laughing my head off, it's so funny.

-Hm, I have a different opinion.
-First of all, I am the only one here who is disabled, officially 90% severely disabled and severely disabled in other ways.
+Hm, but I disagree with that.
+Firstly, I'm the only one here who is disabled, officially 90% severely disabled and otherwise severely disabled.
 LOL.
-Yet I am capable of checking a mask before I put it on.
-In a patient with - I'll just call it that now - known anxiety disorder because of the ventilation anyway, but also in general.
+Nevertheless, I am capable of checking a mask before I put it on.
+In the case of a patient with - I'll just call it that - a known anxiety disorder due to ventilation anyway, but also in general.
 It's a mystery to me how you can forget something like that.
-In any case, the colleagues are not to blame, the mask cushion was cleaned and put aside to dry.
-So it's not under the bed either, you knobhead.
-And secondly, at the risk of repeating myself, no, I don't find it funny at all.
+In any case, the colleagues are not to blame, the mask cushion was cleaned and put to one side to dry.
+So it's not under the bed either, you banger.
+And secondly, at the risk of repeating myself, no, I don't think it's funny at all.
 Not funny.
 Not a laughing matter.
-Indiscernible.
-I'm done.
+Indisputable.
+I've had it.

 I will not be able to change anyone.
 But I can at least keep pointing out what is often done wrong in the hope that it will at least happen less often in the future.
 And because the subject of masks is apparently still a spectre for many nurses, let's start with exactly that.